- Written by Elizabeth L. deWolfe

 - work for non-governmental organizations, for publishing houses, for the print and broadcast media.

-- each in Russian schools, and consult in fields such as marketing, advertising,
+- teach in Russian schools, and consult in fields such as marketing, advertising,

 aerospace, and computer engineering.